Excel-DNA/Tutorials/SpecialTopics/IntelliSenseForVBAFunctions/README.md

     Dim rowi As Integer
     Dim coli As Integer
     Dim args As Integer

+    Dim category As String
     Dim functionName As String
     Dim functionDescription As String
     Dim helpTopic As String
     Dim ArgDescriptions() As String

     Set ws = ThisWorkbook.Worksheets("_IntelliSense_")
+    category = ws.Cells(1, 3)
+    If category = "" Then
+        category = ThisWorkbook.Name
+    End If

     rowi = 2